 Take a heli-hike on Fox Glacier

-Climbers dream of adventure on the slopes of Everest.
-NZ has its own share of towering giants to explore, including Fox Glacier on the West Coast.
-Get up close and personal on a ‘heli-hiking’ trip with Fox Glacier Guiding.
+Climbers dream of adventure on the slopes of Everest, but the South Island has its fair share of towering peaks to conquer — including Fox Glacier on the West Coast.
+Get up close and personal with this icy monolith on a ‘heli-hiking’ trip with Fox Glacier Guiding.
 You’ll take a helicopter up to survey the terrain, before being dropped off on the glacier for a six-hour climb down with an expert local guide.
 This is alpine adventure at its finest!

 Get the royal treatment at Larnach Castle

 For something a little more sedate, don your imaginary crown for a mock medieval experience in Dunedin at the only castle in the country — Larnach Castle and Gardens.
-Built in 1871 and carefully restored, the castle’s interiors are a time capsule of New Zealand’s history, stacked with period furniture, paintings and sculpture.
-The castle’s extensive grounds, inspired by English and French Renaissance gardens, bloom with magnificent flora.
+Built in 1871 and carefully restored, the castle’s interiors are a time capsule of New Zealand’s history.
+See exquisite period furniture, paintings and sculptures.
+The castle’s extensive grounds bloom with magnificent flora.

 Go waterskiing on Lake Wanaka